yclas/documentation/native-apps.md

 ---
 # Features

-Features of the iOS and Android APPs
+Features of the iOS and Android APPs:

 - Native Android and iOS APPS
 - Easy to translate